Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |5   |displayModeUnitAvailable |Boolean           |FALSE      |                 |FALSE                |Availability of the control of HMI display mode.|

 ### 2.7.
 ButtonCapabilities
-The definition of "ButtonCapabilities" and the setting example of TOYOTA are described below.
+The definition of `ButtonCapabilities` and the setting example of TOYOTA are described below.

 <table>
   <tr>